 Winners: obtaining blood cultures, administering antibiotics, and measuring serum lactate

 Losers: time to completion of a bolus of intravenous fluids

 Of course, since blood cultures are obtained prior to antibiotic administration, these outcomes are co-linear – and they don’t actually save lives, as facetiously suggested in the post heading.
 But, antibiotic administration was associated with a fraction of a percent of increased mortality per hour delay over the first 12 hours after initiation of the bundle.
 Intravenous fluid administration, however, showed no apparent association with mortality.

 These data are fraught with issues, of course, relating to their retrospective nature and the limitations of the underlying data collection.
 Their adjusted model accounts for a handful of features, but there are still potential confounders influencing mortality of those who received their bundle completion within 3 hours as compared to those who did not.
+The differences in mortality, while a hard and important endpoint, are quite small.
+Earlier is probably better, but the individual magnitude of benefit will be unevenly distributed around the average benefit, and while a delay of several hours might matter, minutes probably do not.
 The authors are appropriately reserved with their conclusions, however, only stating these observational data support associations between mortality and antibiotic administration, and do not extend to any causal inferences.

 The lack of an association between intravenous fluids and mortality, however, raises significant questions requiring further prospective investigation.
 Could it be, after these years wandering in the wilderness with such aggressive protocols, the only universally key feature is the initiation of appropriate antibiotics?
 Do our intravenous fluids, given without regard to individual patient factors, simply harm as many as they help, resulting in no net benefit?